 At RedEarth's Brisbane facility they engineer and assemble battery systems for homes and businesses.
 Currently, they employ 20 people, but are looking to expand as battery demand takes off.

-Watch founder Chris Winter discuss their battery manufacturing facility below.
+Watch Chris discuss their Brisbane battery manufacturing facility below.